nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ![Diagram of reflection of state](images/development/Reseource Reflection of state.png)

-Severs **MUST** default to the `return=representation` behaviour (i.e. returning the entire resource) for interactions that create or update resources.
+Severs **MUST** default to the `return=representation` behaviour (that is, returning the entire resource) for interactions that create or update resources.

 Servers **SHOULD** honour a `return=minimal` or `return=representation` preference indicated in the `Prefer` request header, if present.